cjyuan/cyf-notes/SDC-Chat.md

 A useful rule of thumb is to ask yourself whether you could still explain or figure out how the code works few months from now.
 If the answer is uncertain, consider adding a comment to help future readers understand the intent and reasoning behind it.

+---
+2000 is a magic number and best practice is to represent all magic numbers as named constants.

 ### Server Side